-Miami Breech Birth Injury Lawyers
+Florida Breech Birth Injury Lawyer

 A breech birth is not uncommon.
 In fact, one in 25 full-term births in the U.S. are breech births.
 Doctors and hospitals should be well-aware of the possibility of a breech birth, and they should know the proper measures to take to deal with the situation appropriately.
 However, failure to order a C-section or other medical mistakes can harm the mother and the baby, including brain damage or other physical harm that causes lasting or permanent injuries.
-The Miami medical malpractice and birth injury lawyers at Freidin Brown, P.A. have decades of experience holding Florida doctors and hospitals accountable for their negligence and failures during labor and delivery, including injury from mishandling a breech birth.
+The Florida breech birth injury lawyers at Freidin Brown, P.A. have decades of experience holding Florida doctors and hospitals accountable for their negligence and failures during labor and delivery, including injury from mishandling a breech birth.